RenderKit/ospray/README.md

-The [path tracer](#path-tracer) supports the Luminous material which emits light uniformly in all directions and which can thus be used to turn any geometric object into a light source[9].
+The [path tracer](#path-tracer) supports the Luminous material which emits light uniformly in all directions and which can thus be used to turn any geometric object into a light source.
 It is created by passing the type string “`luminous`” to `ospNewMaterial`.
 The amount of constant radiance that is emitted is determined by combining the general parameters of lights: [`color` and `intensity`](#lights) (which essentially means that parameter `intensityQuantity` is not needed because it is always `OSP_INTENSITY_QUANTITY_RADIANCE`).